Admission requirements

 We only accept the tests listed below, as they reflect some of the essential features of academic language and thereby assesses whether you are ready to study in an English language environment.
 Due to visa regulations the test cannot be older than 2 years when the visa is issued.

 In recent years, we have, unfortunately, encountered instances of applicants submitting falsified English test results.
-Therefore, we now require all applicants to provide their unique language test code within the online application form, allowing us to verify the test’s authenticity directly with the Test Centre where it was taken.
+Therefore, we now require all applicants to provide their unique language test code within the Online Registration, allowing us to verify the test’s authenticity directly with the Test Centre where it was taken.

 • IELTS Academic test (paper based) with a band score of 7.0 and a minimum score of 6.0 in each category.
 We also accept the so-called 'Computer-delivered IELTS-test/IELTS on computer'.
 We do NOT accept the Global IELTS indicator.